Code starts with an overview of your repositories. You can then use the UI to add, delete, and reindex a repo.

 Add and delete a repoedit

-The Getting Started provides step-by-step instructions for adding a GitHub repo to Code.
+The Import your first repository page provides step-by-step instructions for adding a GitHub repo to Code.
 You can fine tune the hostname of the git clone URL in your

 For security reasons, Code allows only a few trusted hostnames, such as github.com, by default.
 You can add an SSH key to Kibana to clone private repos.